KEY POINTS

 How much does it cost for a solar system upgrade?

 This entirely depends on the work needed to upgrade the solar system.
 Upgrading is likely going to be cheaper than buying and installing a whole new system.
-But if your upgrade includes adding a battery, it could set you back up to $16,000.
-Just installing a solar monitoring system, however, will sit more around the $1,000 mark.
+General upgrade costs include:

 Mistakes to avoid when upgrading your solar system

-Ms Bond Hutkin said there are two major mistakes to avoid when upgrading your solar system: choosing a quote based on the cheapest price and not considering your future energy needs when choosing a new system size.
+According to Ms Bond Hutkin, there are two major mistakes to avoid when upgrading your solar system:

-“Will you be adding an EV in the next five years?
-Will you add a pool?
-Keep room for any future increase in energy demands and upgrade the existing system with those demands in mind to minimize future expenditure,” she said.
+Always keep room for any future increase in energy demands and upgrade the existing system with those demands in mind to minimise future spending.

 Should I upgrade my solar system?